quesby/quesby-boilerplate/src/content/posts/01k6actzj84w84t80rx63196en--quesby-boilerplate-features/index.md

 ## Get Started Today

 Ready to experience these features firsthand?
-[Install Neutrino Boilerplate](/documentation/installation/) and start building your next project with confidence.
+[Install Quesby Boilerplate](/documentation/installation/) and start building your next project with confidence.

 Each feature is designed to work seamlessly together, creating a cohesive development experience that scales from simple blogs to complex documentation sites.

 ---

-*Neutrino Boilerplate is continuously evolving.
-[Check our GitHub repository](https://github.com/neutrino-cms/neutrino-boilerplate) for the latest features and updates.*
+*Quesby Boilerplate is continuously evolving.
+[Check our GitHub repository](https://github.com/quesby/quesby-boilerplate) for the latest features and updates.*